First Come, First Served: Reception

-Critical response was positive.
+Critical response was mostly positive.
 Robert Christgau wrote that "No rapper has ever imagined such disgusting apartments—lurid locales with fluorescent cereal on the floor.
 More than all the 'body parts in shopping carts,' it's the decor that puts the 'fake gangsta hardcore stories' Dooom despises to shame."
-Allmusic reviewer Steve Huey wrote that "The second half loses a bit of focus as it gets away from the concept, but overall it's pretty consistent".
+Huey wrote that "The second half loses a bit of focus as it gets away from the concept, but overall it's pretty consistent".
+Miguel Burke of The Source called it one of the weirdest albums of the year, which might not appeal to most hip-hop fans.
+"Humorous?
+Definitely.
+Original?
+For sure.
+Does it make sense?
+Only about as much as an ancient cave painting," concluded the journalist.

 In 2008, a follow-up, Dr. Dooom 2, was produced in response to The Return of Dr. Octagon.